-Meanwhile, from their perspective, the leaders of anti-colonial movements in each colony knew they would have had little chance in fighting against their imperial rulers alone.
-So they sought support, not only from the superpowers, but also from each other.
-They built networks of supporters.
-They found ways to help each other morally, financially, even by hiding guerilla armies for each other.
-And as one colony became independent, it tended to help others around it or even far away.
+Meanwhile, from their perspective, the leaders of anti-colonial movements in each colony knew they would have little chance in fighting against the imperial rulers alone, so they sought support not only from the superpowers, but also from each other.
+They built networks of supporters, they found ways to help each other morally, financially, even by hiding Guerilla armies for each other.
+And as one colony became independent, it tended to help others around it, or even far away.